GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

         (venv) $ python sigfox-api.py --callbacks list

-    The command should output the details of all your Callbacks for this Device Type, including the 5 Callbacks that point to your integration Cloud Functions.
+    The command should output the details of all of your callbacks for this Device Type, including the 5 callbacks that point to your integration Cloud Functions.

 1. If any of the callbacks or their values are incorrect, you can do either of the following to re-configure them: